 - Don’t use the same number or Roman numeral twice, even if the same source is used more than once.

-- The font size used for footnote citations must be in a smaller must be smaller than what’s used in the main text of your assignment.
+- The font size used for footnote citations must be smaller than what’s used in the main text of your assignment.
 The font size used for the endnotes that appear at the end of a chapter is also smaller than the rest of the text.
 But the ones mentioned at the end of a book should have a standard font size.

 - The footnote or endnote number is inserted immediately after the word to which the citation refers.
 If the footnote or endnote citation refers to a paragraph, then insert the superscript number after the final punctuation mark.